aws/aws-cdk/packages/@aws-cdk/aws-scheduler-targets-alpha/README.md

 });
 ```

-The `service` is must be in lower case and the `action` is must be in camelCase.
+The `service` must be in lower case and the `action` must be in camelCase.

 You can also set iam policy statements for the Scheduler.